Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 ## Change Steam's Updating Behavior

-If for some reason Bethesda decide to release an update for Skyrim, everything will probably break.
+If for some reason Bethesda decide to release an update for Fallout, everything will probably break.
 Well, not everything but something will definitely break until mods can be updated to suit.
 To stop this from happening, you need to tell Steam that you only want to update when you tell it to.
 You can do this by right clicking on Skyrim in your game library and clicking Properties > Updates > Change Automatic Updates to "Only update this game when I launch it".
 Whilst you're in here, it's also recommended to disable Steam Cloud too.

 ## Start Vanilla Fallout 4